ThEeLxD192/arch-linux-hyperland/README.md

 ```

 The installer will:
+1. Enable the `multilib` repository (required for 32-bit Steam/gaming packages)
-1. Update the system and install all official + AUR packages
+2. Update the system and install all official + AUR packages
-2. Detect and configure your network interface, keyboard layout, and monitors
+3. Ask you to select your **GPU vendor** (AMD / NVIDIA / Intel) and install the appropriate drivers
-3. Symlink all dotfiles to `~/.config/`
+4. Symlink all dotfiles to `~/.config/`
-4. Copy system configs (ZRAM, SDDM, audio, gamemode)
+5. Copy system configs (ZRAM, SDDM theme, audio, gamemode)
-5. Install the SDDM Catppuccin theme
+6. Detect and configure your **network interface**, **keyboard layout**, and **monitors**
+7. Automatically set the Eww bar to use your primary monitor
-6. Enable essential services (NetworkManager, Bluetooth, SDDM)
+8. Enable essential services (NetworkManager, Bluetooth, SDDM)
-7. Set ZSH as the default shell
+9. Set ZSH as the default shell

 After installation, **reboot** to start SDDM and log into Hyprland.